 Tip: Fish can still be a part of any pregnant woman’s healthy diet!
 Some of the best and safest fish for pregnancy consumption include tilapia, herring, salmon, trout, anchovy, cod and flounder.

 2. Raw Eggs

 It’s time to put your love for poached eggs on the back burner if you’re pregnant.
-This is because raw eggs can be contaminated with Salmonella bacteria that can cause food poisoning.
+This is because raw eggs can be contaminated with Salmonella bacteria, which can cause food poisoning.

-For pregnant Mamas, an infection from Salmonella can take a turn for the worse and cause preterm labor or stillbirth.
-Remember that it isn’t just over easy or lightly scrambled eggs that you should be wary of, but also foods such as hollandaise sauce, some salad dressings, or homemade mayonnaise.
+An infection from Salmonella can turn for the worse for pregnant Mamas and cause preterm labour or stillbirth.
+Remember that it isn’t just over easy or lightly scrambled eggs that you should be wary of, but also foods such as hollandaise sauce, salad dressings, or homemade mayonnaise.

 Tip: Stay on the safe side and cook your eggs well or use pasteurized eggs.

 You may have to wait until you give birth before enjoying sushi again, Mamas.
 This is because consuming undercooked or raw fish renders pregnant women vulnerable to infections caused by bacteria and parasites like E.coli, Listeria and Salmonella.

 The Centers for Disease Control and Prevention (CDC) revealed that pregnant women are up to “10 times more likely” to get infected by Listeria, which can cause miscarriages, stillbirths, and even death in newborns.